Emma Wills

 Classical guitarist & Period instruments

 Emma Wills has quickly emerged as one of the most compelling and innovative guitarists of her generation.
-She captivated audiences at a sold-out première at the Concertgebouw Brugge as part of the Musique Antique Festival, performed four times at the prestigious Musica Devina Festival, and premiered her second solo program 4-7-8 for a sold-out audience at the iconic Castle of Gaasbeek during the September festival.
-Her music has resonated at festivals through Europe such as Walden Festival, the Ullapool Guitar Festival in Scotland, Barock bis Rock in Neuburg an der Donau, Ghent Festival of Flanders, among others.
-Additionally, she has performed for many sold-out audiences in cultural centers across Belgium.
+Her music has resonated at festivals through Europe such as Concentus Moraviae (CZ), Walden Festival (BE), the Ullapool Guitar Festival (UK), Barock bis Rock (DE) in Neuburg an der Donau.
+She captivated audiences at a sold-out première at the Stadsschouwburg Brugge as part of the Musique Antique Festival, performed four times at the prestigious Musica Devina Festival, Ghent Festival of Flanders, and premiered her second solo program 4-7-8 for a sold-out audience at the iconic Castle of Gaasbeek during the September festival.
+Emma performed at Grand Manège Namur Concert Hall, where she performed twice, Drongenhofkapel, the Wassenhove House, Kamermuziekdagen Brugge, Bach in de Stad, Festival Odegand, AMUZ, and many more.
+Additionally, she has performed for many sold-out cultural centers across Belgium.

-Internationally, Wills has captivated audiences with her performances in the Netherlands, the United Kingdom, and Germany.
-In 2025, she is set to perform at both the Namur Concert Hall and Grand Manège, where she will also lead a masterclass for the students at the IMEP Conservatoire.
-Additionally, she is set to appear twice at the prestigious Concentus Moraviae Festival in the Czech Republic before making her highly anticipated solo debut at the legendary Henry Le Bœuf Hall at BOZAR.
-In September 2025, Emma will release her first solo album, Serenades of Spain with the Antarctica Spring Records Label.
+Wills has captivated international audiences with her performances in Czechia, Belgium, the Netherlands, the United Kingdom, and Germany.
+In 2025 she is set to perform her highly anticipated solo debut at the legendary Henry Le Bœuf Hall at BOZAR in December 2025.
+In September 2025, Emma will release her first solo album, Serenades of Spain with the Antarctica Spring Records Label and Motor Music.

-Born in Brasschaat in 1998, Emma began her guitar studies at the age of eight.
-Her unyielding passion led her to the Royal Conservatoire of Antwerp and the Royal Conservatoire of Scotland in Glasgow, where she earned multiple Master’s degrees under the mentorship of some of the most respected figures in the world of classical guitar.
-Since then, she has carved a career defined by constant reinvention—constantly pushing the boundaries of guitar music and exploring new and exciting musical realms.
+Born in Brasschaat, Belgium, in 1998, Emma began her guitar studies at the age of eight.
+She studied at the Royal Conservatoire of Antwerp and the Royal Conservatoire of Scotland in Glasgow, where she earned multiple Master’s degrees under the mentorship of some of the most respected figures in the world of classical guitar.